mflatt/web-macro-tutorial/README.md

-If you want both a shorthand for a list and an expression to be evaluated within the list, use a backquote instead of a quote, and then use a comma to escape to expression mode:
+If you want both a shorthand for a list and an expression to be evaluated within the list, use a backquote instead of a quote, and then use a comma to escape into expression mode:

     > `(1 ,(abs -2) 3)
     '(1 2 3)
     > `(1 (2 (3 ,(+ 2 2)) 5) ,(abs -6))
     '(1 (2 (3 4) 5) 6)

+That a function call and a list construction can look so similar might seem confusing, at first:

+    > (+ 42 1)
+    43
+    > '(+ 42 1)
+    '(+ 42 1)

+but this similarly is very much on purpose.
+The correspondence between expressions and lists is not exactly the foundation for writing macros that define new syntactic forms and languages, but it's a step in that direction.